European rhinoceros beetle: Life cycle

+The mammoth wasp (Megascolia maculata) is a parasitoid of O. nasicornis larvae.
+The female wasp lays one egg inside the beetle larva; when the egg hatches, the wasp larva will feed on the host.

+The adult beetle emerges between the end of March to May, and lives for a few months until autumn.
+It occurs mainly during the months of June and July and is very active, flying at dusk and by night, attracted by lights.
+In this stage they do not feed, consuming only the reserves accumulated during the larval stages.

-Distribution
+Distribution and habitat

 Oryctes nasicornis inhabits the Palaearctic region, excluding the British Isles.
 It is the only representative of the Dynastinae family found in Northern Europe.
 It is widespread in the Mediterranean basin up to Pakistan, the Near East and North Africa.

-Habitat

 The rhinoceros beetle lives on wood, and the large larvae can be found in rotting wood stumps and around sawdust.
 At the margin of its distribution, the beetle is often found in connection with sawmills and horse racing tracks.